Anchorm/SoulAnchor/README.md

 &nbsp;

-SoulAnchor is a basic X11 Bible reading tool.
+SoulAnchor is a Bible reading tool for the Linux desktop build with the Qt framework.
 For reading, searching and comparing the Scriptures.
 A parallel window is available to compare translations.
 There's an option to display Strong's numbers and definitions.
 Also included are a few Bible dictionaries.
 And it's possible to use cross references and topical links.

 The vision i have for SoulAnchor:
 * Basic but handy tool for daily use
 * Bible reader first, light study tool second
-* Open / easy to modify, add/remove translations
+* Open formats, easy to modify, add/remove translations
 * Multiple ways to contemplate the Word, text, audio, image

 &nbsp;